 Once you create a label, you cannot edit it.
-If you need to change the address, shipping service, weight, or other shipping options, you will need to create a new label.
+If you need to change the address, shipping service, weight, or other shipping options, you must create a new label.
 The best option is to void the existing label first, then create a new one.
-The postage provider will issue a refund according to their policy for labels purchased at the time of label creation.
+The postage provider will issue a refund according to their void and refund policy.

-Be aware that some carriers do not allow voiding labels in ShipStation and some do not support voiding labels.
+Be aware that some carriers do not allow voiding labels in ShipStation, and some do not support voiding labels at all.
 In these cases, contact your carrier directly for assistance with your account.

-When possible, we have listed when this limitation exists on each carrier's integration support page in our Integrations Help Guide.
+When possible, we have listed when this limitation exists on each carrier's integration help article in our Integrations Help Guide.